 Impacts of Skilling and Employment Opportunities on Female Rural-to-Urban Migrant Workers and their Families: A Randomized Controlled Trial

-Labor-intensive manufacturing is growing rapidly in developing countries.
+The project: Labor-intensive manufacturing is growing rapidly in developing countries.
 Yet significant wage gaps exist both across geographic and gender boundaries: the urban-rural wage gap is as high as 45% in some areas of India.
 Industries that specifically carry disproportionate amounts of female employees, such as garment production, could provide a way to enhance successful migration and provide important job skills, and thus begin to narrow gender and wage gaps in labor participation.
-This project will analyze and address methods to alleviate the barriers to successful rural-to-urban migration for women.
+This project aimed to analyze and address methods to alleviate the barriers to successful rural-to-urban migration for women.

 Achyuta Adhvaryu, U-M Ross School of Business